-For some accommodation requests, applicants may need to demonstrate the necessary physical or mental skills or abilities to safely and satisfactorily perform the activities for which the request is made.
-All requests must be in writing and received by WDFW 20 days prior to the accommodation need or activity.
-This notification is necessary to ensure the required arrangements are made available with no cost to the person with a disability.
+All requests must be in writing and received by WDFW 20 days prior to the event or activity.
+This notification is necessary to ensure the required arrangements are made available with no cost to the person.

-Requests for accommodation will be reviewed by the Civil Rights Compliance Coordinator or their designee and approved by the agency.
+Requests for access will be reviewed by the Civil Rights Compliance Coordinator or their designee and approved by the agency.
 Applicants who are not satisfied with the outcome of a request may appeal.
 The agency will make every effort to respond to the appeal within 45 days of receipt.

 How to apply

-Download the application: Reasonable Accommodation - Request for Services
+Download the application: WDFW Request for Accessibility Services

-Please direct all questions concerning this form, Americans with Disabilities Act (ADA) policies and procedures, or the status of a request for accommodation to WDFW's Title VI Compliance Coordinator at 360-902-2349, or by mail to:
+Please direct all questions concerning this form, or the status of a request for accessibility to WDFW's Civil Rights Compliance Coordinator at 360-902-2349, email email@example.com or by mail to: